thedude0606/manusoptions/PROGRESS.md

 - Implemented enhanced recommendation engine with real-time streaming data integration
 - Integrated enhanced recommendation engine with dashboard_app_streaming.py for real-time recommendations
 - Updated recommendation tab UI to display confidence intervals and additional metrics
+- Added comprehensive debugging and logging to recommendation engine to diagnose loading issues
+- Verified that recommendations are designed to auto-load (no manual button needed)
+- Enhanced error reporting in the UI with detailed debug information

 ## Implementation Details